-This part of the Mill Road project covers the northern 8.9km section of the Redoubt Road-Mill Road corridor, we are talking about the 8.9km starting at the State Highway One (SH1) on- and off-ramps on Redoubt Road running east, then south along Redoubt Road to the Redoubt Road/Mill Road intersection.
+When we refer to the northern section of the Redoubt Road-Mill Road corridor, we are talking about the 8.9km starting at the State Highway 1 (SH1) on and off ramps on Redoubt Road running east, and south along Redoubt Road to the Redoubt Road/Mill Road intersection.

 From here, the corridor continues south along Mill Road, ending south of Alfriston Road near the intersection of Mill Road and Popes Road.
 It also includes a short section along Hollyford Drive to the north of Redoubt Road and a portion of Murphys Road, from a new intersection on Redoubt Road to Flat Bush School Road.

 Features of the northern section of the Redoubt Road-Mill Road corridor

-- Redoubt Road widened to 4 lanes (2 in each direction) between SH1 and Murphys Road.
+- Redoubt Road will be widened to four lanes (two in each direction) between SH1 and Murphys Road.

-- Westbound bus lane along Hollyford Dr and Redoubt Rd towards Manukau.
+- A westbound bus lane will be added along Hollyford Dr and Redoubt Rd towards Manukau.

-- Replacement of the existing Mill Road with a new 4-lane arterial (2 in each direction) between Murphys Road and Popes Road.
+- The existing Mill Road arterial will be replaced with a new four lane arterial (two in each direction) between Murphys Road and Popes Road.

-- 17m and 23m high viaducts above native bush at Puhinui Creek gully and South Mill Road gully.
+- 17m and 23m high viaducts to sit above the native bush at Puhinui Creek and South Mill Road gullies.

-- New roundabouts at Ranfurly Road and Alfriston Road with pedestrian facilities including safe crossing facilities in the medians.
+- New roundabouts at Ranfurly Road and Alfriston Road with pedestrian facilities including safe crossing in the medians.

 - Widening of Murphys Road to four lanes (two in each direction) between Flat Bush School Road and Redoubt Road.

-- Murphys Rd-Redoubt Rd intersection realigned and traffic lights added to improve safety.
+- Murphys Road-Redoubt Road intersection realigned and traffic lights added to improve safety.

-- On-road cycle lanes on both sides for the length of the upgrade.
+- On-road cycle lanes built on both sides of the corridor for the length of the upgrade.